What Nonprofits Must Do to Comply With the CAN-SPAM Act

 Email, in its early days, was like the Wild West.
 Almost anything happened.
 Fortunately, the CAN-SPAM Act became law in 2004 to cut down on misleading emails.
 Since then, email recipients are usually required to opt-in twice, can unsubscribe from lists quickly, and receive far fewer emails with deceiving subject lines.

 Do you know what CAN-SPAM means?
 It’s a jaw-twister.
 The full name of this Act is “Controlling the Assault of Non-Solicited Pornography and Marketing Act.”
 Thank heavens they shortened it!

 So what does this have to do with nonprofit organizations?

-Although CAN-SPAM applies primarily to commercial email, your nonprofit might fall under its umbrella if you market products (gift shop items, books, seminars for instance) that people buy.
+Although CAN-SPAM applies primarily to commercial email, a nonprofit might fall under its umbrella if they market products (gift shop items, books, T-shirts, or seminars for instance) that people buy.
 Or if a corporate sponsor is involved with anything your organization sends out by email.
 Although fundraising emails should be exempt from CAN-SPAM, it pays to err on the side of caution.